 I plan on making the food I’m giving out as gifts the day of only a day or so before so they’re super fresh.
 My husband and I are going to have a baking frenzy the day before Christmas Eve.

 Pick recipes that don’t need to be refrigerated and that will store well in air tight containers or tins.
 If pick recipes that store well, you could potentially make your gifts a week in advance.
 If your doing let’s say homemade canned jams, those can even be made months in advance.

 Listen to your recipe instructions for storage.
 If it says to keep it in an airtight container, definitely do that so your food gifts don’t get stale or hard.

 - Do I have wrapping materials?

 If you want to wrap your gifts to make them look fancy and cute, think about what you’ll be wrapping it with in advance!
 I ended up going to Michael’s and buying simple cellophane gift bags to put the food in and decorate.
+You could just buy off Amazon too.
 Then I decorated the bags with craft supplies I have on hand which I’ll get into more later.